List of Quality Comics characters: The Blue Tracer

 Captain Bill Dunn and Boomerang Jones, crew of The Blue Tracer, first appeared in Military Comics #1 (August 1941).
 The Blue Tracer is the name of Bill Dunn's super-vehicle, which can become a tank, airplane, or submarine.

 The Blue Tracer appeared in issues #1 through #16 of Military Comics.
-The characters were acquired by DC, along with the rest of Quality Comics' properties in the 1950s.
+The characters were acquired by DC Comics, along with the rest of Quality Comics' properties in the 1950s.
 However, these characters had lapsed into public domain before that.

 The Blue Tracer's origin story is told in the first appearance, in Military Comics #1.
-William "Wild Bill" Dunn is an American engineer working with the army in a secluded section of Ethiopia.
+William "Wild Bill" Dunn is an American engineer working with the British Army in a secluded section of Ethiopia.
 While working, his team is attacked by a group of supernatural beings named the M'bujies.
 The M'bujies wound Dunn and kill his teammates.
 Dunn is rescued by "Boomerang" Jones, an Australian soldier who had been given up for dead and is now fighting his own private war against the Nazis.
-After Dunn regains his strength, the two men create a super-vehicle out of captured Nazi equipment that they name The Blue Tracer.
+After Dunn regains his strength, the two men create a super-vehicle out of captured Nazi equipment that they name the Blue Tracer.
 It can become a tank, airplane, or submarine.
 They then use it to destroy the M'bujies and escape the jungle.
 The two travel the world and fight the Axis forces during the rest of the war, with Dunn at the head and Jones as his sidekick.

 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, the Blue Tracer's foes "range from Nazis to the Yellow Butcher of Koko Nor to Dr. Schwein, who has created a regeneration formula for German soldiers."

 The last appearance of the Blue Tracer was in Military Comics #16, according to the Grand Comics Database.

-Neither Dunn nor Jones have any superpowers, but Dunn is a good fighter and skilled engineer.
-The Blue Tracer allows Dunn and Jones to travel on land, under the sea, and in the air.
-It has many weapons, and can deflect small arms fire easily.

-Creator Fred Guardineer drew a detailed half-page diagram of the vehicle in the fourth issue.

 The Blue Tracer would later appear many years later in the 2018 Freedom Fighters series.
 The vehicle is portrayed as the Freedom Fighters mobile base and is piloted by a man named Cache.